IvanKozlov95/mevn_stack/README.md

     npm i
     npm run start

-  Now you can access application on http://localhost:8080/
+  Now you can access application on http://localhost:8080/.
+See [features](#features) section to see what app can do.

   ### Docker